infamedavid/Stop-O-motioN/README.md

 # 🏃‍♀️ Stop-O-motion for Blender

-**Turn your fluid and boring animation into a stop motion-style animation.**
+**Turn your perfectly fluid and boring animation into a stop motion style animation..**

 Stop-O-motion is an addon for Blender that lets you give your animations that handmade, irregular feel typical of frame-by-frame stop motion.
 Perfect for anyone looking to break free from the perfectly interpolated flow of traditional 3D and get closer to that more human, imperfect rhythm.